 However, treating Crohn’s disease in children using conventional techniques can lead to very harmful side effects.
 The medications prescribed for this illness, such as aminosalicylates, antibiotics, immunosuppressors and steroids, can be quite toxic.

 For instance, infliximab (Remicade), a prescription drug usually prescribed for adults with Crohn’s, has been found to cause hepatosplenic T-cell lymphoma in some children, especially in those also taking certain other Crohn’s medications.
 This is a rare yet life-threatening type of cancer.

 Consuming a balanced and wholesome diet may be the best solution to reduce and manage Crohn’s disease symptoms in children.
-If your child has Crohn’s disease, do not feed him spicy foods, beans, and dairy products, as they may exacerbate the symptoms and lead to flare-ups.
-Instead, give him or her sufficient amounts of lean protein, fruits, and vegetables.
+If your child has Crohn’s disease, do not feed him spicy foods, beans or dairy products, as they may exacerbate the symptoms and lead to flare-ups.
+Instead, give him or her sufficient amounts of lean protein, fruits and vegetables.
 Keep a food diary to help you determine which foods are problematic and which ones are safe to eat.